CSMMLab/KiT-RT/README.md

  - Abstract base classes for inheritance structures end with the suffix "Base" e.g. QuadratureBase, whith child classes QGaussLegendre or QProduct

-Please also use the provided `code/.clang-format` style format to format your code before pushing your latest commits.
+Please also use the provided `.clang-format` style format to format your code before pushing your latest commits.
 Some editors offer to automatically apply the style format upon saving a file (e.g. `Qtcreator`).